iwillspeak/feersum/docs/special-forms.md

 Procedure definitions are just lambdas bound to the name that occurs as the first element of the `<formals>` definition.

+### Implementation status

+Definitions are not yet implemented

 ## Assignments

 ```scheme